 - sewing machine or needle & thread

 - To create your flower, cut clothing into 14″ strips long x 4″ wide; spray with spray starch and iron for added stiffness.
-Fold strip in half to create a 2″ wide strip by 14″ long.
+Fold the strip in half to create a 2″ wide strip by 14″ long.

 - Straight stitch along the folded edge. *Note: this step can be done by hand or machine, consider using a contrast color thread.